-Net Income (Loss) Per Share of Equity - Basic and diluted net (loss) income per unit (Predecessor) and basic net income (loss) per share (Successor) are computed by dividing net income (loss) by the weighted average number of common units or shares outstanding during the period.
-For Successor periods, basic weighted-average shares outstanding excludes nonvested restricted stock.
-Diluted net income (loss) per unit (Predecessor) and diluted net income (loss) per share (Successor) is computed by dividing net income (loss) by the weighted average number of units or shares outstanding during the period after adjusting for the impact of securities that would have a dilutive effect on net income (loss) per unit or share.
+Net Income Per Share of Equity - Basic net income per share are computed by dividing net income by the weighted average number of common shares outstanding during the period.
+Basic weighted-average shares outstanding excludes nonvested restricted stock.
+Diluted net income per share is computed by dividing net income by the weighted average number of shares outstanding during the period after adjusting for the impact of securities that would have a dilutive effect on net income per share.
 Diluted weighted average shares outstanding, is similar to basic weighted-average shares outstanding, except that the weighted-average number of shares is increased to include the number of additional common shares that would have been outstanding if the potentially dilutive common share had been issued, including the dilutive impact of nonvested restricted stock.
-The Company uses the treasury stock method to incorporate potentially dilutive securities in diluted net income (loss) per unit or share.
+The Company uses the treasury stock method to incorporate potentially dilutive securities in diluted net income per share.

-The potentially dilutive securities outstanding during the year ended December 31, 2022 and 2021 (Successor) had a dilutive effect and were included in the calculation of diluted net income per share for the period.
-The Company did not have any potentially dilutive securities for the period from February 1, 2020 through December 31, 2020 (Successor).
+The potentially dilutive securities outstanding during the years ended December 31, 2023, 2022, and 2021 had a dilutive effect and were included in the calculation of diluted net income per share for the period.